torvalds/linux/Documentation/kbuild/modules.rst

 		$ make -C /lib/modules/`uname -r`/build M=$PWD modules_install

-	Starting from Linux 6.13, you can use the -f option instead of -C. This will avoid unnecessary change of the working directory.
+	Starting from GNU/Linux 6.13, you can use the -f option instead of -C. This will avoid unnecessary change of the working directory.
 The external module will be output to the directory where you invoke make.